wfjm/w11/doc/INSTALL_ghdl.md

-# $Id: INSTALL_ghdl.txt 651 2015-02-26 21:32:15Z mueller $
+# Installation of ghdl

-The w11 project uses the open source VHDL simulator
+The w11 project uses the open source VHDL simulator **ghdl**.

-  ghdl

 It used to be part of most distributions.
 Unfortunately the Debian maintainer for ghdl refused at some point to integrate ghdl into Debian Etch.
 Therefore